OmniServe — Production API Server

 docker run -p 8000:8000 -e LLM_API_KEY=$LLM_API_KEY omnicoreagent-serve

-The generator creates a Dockerfile for the current project directory and stores only non-sensitive defaults in the image:
+The generator creates a Dockerfile for the current project directory and stores

-AGENT_PATHIn-container path to the selected agent file
+AGENT_PATH | In-container path to the selected agent file |

 The agent file must be inside the current Docker build context.
-The generator does not import or execute the agent file.
-S3/R2 workspace credentials are passed at runtime with -e, never baked into the image.
+The generator

 Cloud deployment examples